CristianOu/CristianOu/README.md

 ### Hi there, I'm Cristian! 👋

-## I'm studying Computer Science at KEA - Copenhagen
+## Student at Computer Science at KEA - Copenhagen

 <br />